Low-Regret and Low-Complexity Learning for Hierarchical Inference: Setting

 At each time $t$, the system receives the Local-ML model’s inference for sample $x_t$, comprising a predicted class $h_l(x_t)$ and a confidence measure $\phi(t)$.
 Based on the confidence measure, the system chooses to either accept the local inference or offload the sample to the Remote-ML model.
 The algorithmic task is to determine when to offload and when to accept.
 At time $t$, a policy $\pi$, outputs a decision $D_\pi(t)$ given by:

+A critical challenge in such systems is the unavailability of ground truth during deployment.
+We address this by using the output of the Remote-ML as a proxy for the ground truth, i.e., $y_t = h_r(x_t)$.
+Given that the Remote-ML model is a state-of-the-art, high-accuracy system, it serves as the definitive baseline in the absence of labeled data.
+This is a standard approach also adopted in \cite{hedge-hi}.

+When the system accepts the Local-ML model’s inference, it incurs a unit cost for each incorrect inference and zero cost if the inference is correct.
+For each sample that is offloaded to the Remote-ML, the system incurs an offloading corresponding to the communication overhead and/or latency.
+Let $\Gamma_t\in [0,1]$ denote the offloading cost at time $t$.
+We model $\Gamma_t$ as an i.i.d. random variable with an unknown distribution with unknown mean $\gamma$.
+Let $L_t^{\pi}$ denote the cost incurred by the system at time $t$ under policy $\pi$.
+It follows that

-We consider the setting where the function $f(\cdot)$ is unknown and the system incurs an a priori unknown cost for each offloaded sample (defined in Section \ref{subsec:cost}).
+We consider the setting where the function $f(\cdot)$ is unknown and the offloading cost is also a priori unknown to the system.
 Both the offloading cost and the inference of the Remote-ML model are revealed only when a sample is offloaded.
 Consequently, offloading is the sole method to estimate this cost and determine if the Local-ML model's inference matches the Remote-ML model's, which is essential for estimating $f(\cdot)$.